SCLOUD-PTE-LTD/docs/public-cloud/uphost.md

 ## RAID

 ### RAID
 Redundant Arrays of Independent Drives.
 It refers to the combination of multiple disks through disk array cards to improve disk IO capabilities or provide redundancy.
-UCloud Physical Cloud offers RAID 1, 0, 10, 5 and NoRaid 5 different RAID options that can be selected when creating/reinstalling a physical cloud host.
+SCloud Physical Cloud offers RAID 1, 0, 10, 5 and NoRaid 5 different RAID options that can be selected when creating/reinstalling a physical cloud host.
 ### RAID 1
 RAID 1 ensures data security through data mirroring, the read and write performance is equivalent to that of a single disk, data is backed up in mirrors, and the utilization rate of storage space is 50%, which is suitable for occasions with high requirements for data security.
 ### RAID 0